thatmattbone/csv2gdata/README.rst

 Motion and pie chart examples coming soon...

-Innclude the data table coming soon, too.
+Include the data table coming soon, too.
 This will optionally include the javascript g-charts table at the bottom.

 Why Would I Use This?
 =====================